 - Step 2.
 Identify which unit you prefer, and assuming your submission is successful, enter a no obligation contract whereby a $5,000 deposit is paid into a Trust Account.
 A successful submission places your name on

-a unit and transitions you to be first in line when the home is ready to build.
+a unit and transitions you to be first in line when the home is available.
 If you change your mind, that is fine, you may exit this agreement with a full refund.

 - Step 3 Completion of an Agreement to Lease, with a further $5,000 deposit.
-This process provides you the opportunity to formalise your unit design preferences and finishes such as living and bathroom layouts and colour schemes.
+This process provides you the opportunity to formalise your unit design preferences and finishes such as living and bathroom layouts and colour schemes (if unit not already complete/built).

 - Step 4.
-Your Unit is constructed to your specifications, and is now ready for you to move in.
 A Residency Lease agreement is completed (with the balance of the ingoing contribution), providing you with security and a key to your new home.